-One of my new guilty pleasures, usually whilst half making lunch, is watching YouTubers reveal their journey towards a simpler, greener and more streamlined lifestyle (currently binging on Use Less and The Girl Gone Green).
-From Hygge to Minimalism, lifestyle trends can trigger a lot of eye-rolling, but there are two things I continue to aspire to: simplifying my surroundings and getting closer to nature can surely only be a good thing.
+My latest obsession is watching YouTubers reveal their journey towards a simpler, greener and more streamlined lifestyle (currently Use Less and The Girl Gone Green).
+From Hygge to Minimalism, lifestyle trends can provoke a lot of eye-rolling, but aspiring to simplify one’s surroundings and get closer to nature can surely only be a good thing.

 The trend for a simpler way of life, is epitomised by an influx of tiny houses, where with good design, living spaces really can be reduced to an incredibly small footprint.
 If you’re lucky, they can also offer one heck of a view.
 A pair of cabins for rent on the Portuguese coast, Cabanas no Rio, offers guests a taste of this pared back luxury.